-Law enforcement officers are challenged daily in the performance of their duties; they face each challenge freely and unselfishly while answering the call to duty.
+Law enforcement officers are challenged daily in the performance of their duties; they face each encounter freely and unselfishly while answering the call to duty.
 In certain instances, their actions warrant special attention from their respective departments.
 The Bulletin also wants to recognize those situations that transcend the normal rigors of the law enforcement profession.

 Nominations for the Bulletin Notes should be based on either the rescue of one or more citizens or